Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals relief pitcher Kevin McCarthy caches the bunt attempt for an out on Detroit Tigers' Jose Iglesias in the seventh inning during Friday's baseball game on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Detroit Tigers left fielder JaCoby Jones picks up the ball that Kansas City Royals' Salvador Perez hit that shortstop Jose Iglesias lost in the sun in the third inning, allowing Mike Moustakas to score, during Sunday's baseball game on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer